 - Built for networks with high traffic / users

 - Expensive, but available refurbished

-To help you better understand the difference between unmanaged and managed switches, let’s extend the brain analogy a bit.
-Consider an unmanaged switch to be the proverbial “lizard brain”.
-It operates well enough to keep things running, but the survival of the network is the only thing it controls.
-It isn’t capable of higher-level thought.
+To better illustrate the differences between unmanaged and managed switches, let’s take a look at their respective capabilities.
+Unmanaged switches operate to keep the network running, but the survival of the network is the only thing it controls and it isn’t capable of additional functionality.
 A managed switch, on the other hand, is more like a human brain—capable of complex thought and decision making.
-It can control how the data is processed and exactly where it travels.
-These switches will need to be programmed to meet your specific network’s requirements.
+It can control how the data is processed and exactly where it travels and be programmed to meet your specific network’s requirements.

 Some of the advanced options managed switches provide include:

 - QoS: Quality of Service technology lets you balance which devices have priority over limited data resources so the most important processes don’t get interrupted

 - VLAN: a Virtual Local Area Network helps you control which devices have access to each other to manage network traffic, even if they aren’t connected on the same physical LAN